Blake-Frangoulis/c0523-code-solutions/react-props-and-expressions/react-props-and-expressions-quiz-notes.md

   The information you pass to a JSX tag such as className, src, width, etc.

 - How do you declare and access props in a component?
+  Props can be passed as a parameter `(props)` and then later assigned into a variable eg: const {text, color} = props.
+Or they can immediately be deconstructed in the parameter eg: functionName({text, color}).

 - How do you pass props to a component?
+  Similar to assigning an HTML attribute.
+In your component you add the props name followed by the assignment operator to assign the value you'd like the prop to be set to.

 - How do you write JavaScript expressions in JSX?
+  By surrounding them in curly braces.

 ## Notes